 You can add new shapes to your library:

 - Click Manage shapes.

 - Check the box next to the needed shape pack.
 Basic shapes, Flowchart, Connectors are available for everyone.
-All other shape packs (BPMN, Data flow, AWS, etc.) are only available for Business and Enterprise plans.
+Other shape packs (BPMN, Data flow, AWS, etc.) are only available for Business, Consultant, Enterprise, and Education plans.

 - Scroll down to see and use the new shapes.

 When hovering over a shape on the panel, you can see its meaning (for example, Predefined Process).

 Adding new shape packs to the Diagramming panel

 - Basic shapes